vlpannel/srt-pulsar/README.md

 The flowgraphs were tested using data collected from the Millstone Hill Incoherent Scatter Antenna.

-The software developed in this program relies on GNU Radio developed by the GNU Radio Project, Digital RF created by the MIT Haystack Observatory, the Python signal processing tools (mitarspysigproc) created by John Swoboda, and the Python pulsar processing tools (psrdynspec) created by Akshay Suresh.
+The software developed in this program relies on GNU Radio developed by the GNU Radio Project, Digital RF created at the MIT Haystack Observatory, the Python signal processing tools (mitarspysigproc) created by John Swoboda, and the Python pulsar processing tools (psrdynspec) created by Akshay Suresh.